 This continues until all the campers have been placed in a house.
 It makes it much more enjoyable if the person playing the Sorting Hat has fun with it.
-When I play the Sorting Hat I like to talk it out sometimes like in the movie, “You could do well in Paladorn, but I think maybe…FIRESONG!”
+When I play the Sorting Hat (which I love to do), I make is sound like the movie, “You could do well in Paladorn, but I think maybe…FIRESONG!”

 Instead of trying to make a sorting hat or using a “regular” wizard’s hat, I just spent the $30 to get one that looks like the movie version on Amazon.

 Our camp is not supposed to be THE Hogwarts.
 We bill ourselves as a satellite location of Hogwarts Americana.
 You won’t find Professor Flitwick here.
 We have our own professors.
 The sorting hat here is a cousin of the sorting hat in England.
 The benefits of constructing camp around this story are many…